IceJinx33/Automated-Error-Analysis-For-Document-Level-IE/README.md

 Given the input consisting of the predicted and gold templates for every document in the dataset, our error analysis tool performs the folowing steps:

 1. Finds an <span style="color:#785EF0">optimized matching</span> of the predicted templates to the gold templates per document, choosing the matching attains a higher total F1 score across all slots/roles.
-2. Comparing the matched pair of predicted and gold templates in a document, we <span style="color:#785EF0">apply transformations</span> in order to <span style="color:#785EF0">convert the system predicted templates into the desired templates</span> that would attain a 100% F1 score upon evaluation with respect to the gold templates.
+2. Compares the matched pair of predicted and gold templates in a document, and <span style="color:#785EF0">applies transformations</span> in order to <span style="color:#785EF0">convert the system predicted templates into the desired templates</span> that would attain a 100% F1 score upon evaluation with respect to the gold templates.
-3. The changes made in the conversion process are then <span style="color:#785EF0">mapped to different error types</span>.
+3. <span style="color:#785EF0">Maps the changes</span> made in the conversion process <span style="color:#785EF0">to different error types</span>.

 <h3><p style="color:#FE6100"><b>Transformations</b></p></h3>

+There are a fixed set of transformations involved in changing  the  predicted  templates  to  the  desired templates (with 100% F1) as detailed below:

+1. <span style="color:#785EF0">Alter Span</span> transforms a role filler into a gold role filler which has the lowest <span style="color:#785EF0">span comparison score (<i>SCS</i>)</span>.
+To calculate the span comparison score between two spans x and y, we use one of two scoring modes:
+  a. **absolute**:  This mode captures the (positive) distance between the starting indices (and ending indices) of spans x and y in the document, and scales that value by the sum of the lengths of x and y, capping it at a maximum of 1.
+  b. **geometric_mean**: This mode captures the degree of disjointedness between spans x and y by dividing the length of the overlap between the two spans with respective to each of their lengths, multiplying those two fractions and subtracting the final result from 1.
+If *si* is the length of the intersection of spans x and y, and neither x nor y have length 0, *SCS* is calculated as shown below.
+Else, *SCS* is 1.

+Thus, if the predicted role filler is an exact match for the gold role filler, the *SCS* is 0.
+If there is some overlap between the spans, the *SCS* is between 0 and 1 (not inclusive), and if there is no overlap between the spans, the *SCS* is 1.

 <h3><p style="color:#FE6100"><b>Error Type Mappings</b></p></h3>